 We are considered a "smaller reporting company" under Rule 12b-2 of the Exchange Act.
 We are therefore entitled to rely on certain reduced disclosure requirements, such as an exemption from providing selected financial data and executive compensation information.
 These exemptions and reduced disclosures in our SEC filings due to our status as a smaller reporting company also mean our auditors are not required to review our internal control over financial reporting and may make it harder for investors to analyze our results of operations and financial prospects.
 We cannot predict if investors will find our common stock less attractive because we may rely on these exemptions.
 If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our common stock prices may be more volatile.
-We will remain a smaller reporting company until our public float exceeds \$250 million or our annual revenues exceed \$100 million and we have a public float greater than \$700 million.
+We will remain a smaller reporting company until our public float exceeds \$250 million if or our annual revenues are \$100 million or more, or until our public float exceeds \$700 million if our annual revenues are less than \$100 million.